memegauste/Rememberize/README.md

 Has also support for django forms (blacklisting mechanism for wizards).

 Features:
-* It depends literally on nothing (zero) external libraries.
+* It depends literally on zero (nothing) external libraries.
 * It's written in pure JavaScript, thus provides best performance possible.
 * Has also miniCookieLib implemented.